github/training-kit/workbooks/github-foundations.md

 GitHub is the repository hosting, collaboration, deployment, and distribution platform for both open source and private software projects.
 It facilitates discussing changes-in-progress through the concepts of Issues and Pull Requests and provides a web user interface to much of Git.
 The web flow made possible by GitHub brings a much wider range of contributors, including documentation specialists, designers, and ops engineers into the flow of contributing to your application's life cycle.

 GitHub accounts are free for an unlimited quantity of public repositories.
 Only private repositories cost to host on the service.
 Private repositories are typically used for closed-source consulting client or corporate products, whereas public repositories are typically used for open source.

 Sign up for a free GitHub account at https://github.com/join.

-Git can be installed as a unified GitHub GUI and command line or merely via a stand-alone command line interface.
+Git can be installed as a unified GitHub GUI and command line or merely as a stand-alone command line interface.

 ## Ways of interacting with repositories